Preparatory Year of Dutch

 You find more information on the website of Ghent University.

-Please keep in mind that there is a shortage of student rooms in Ghent.
-It is therefore not easy to find a room in Ghent.
+Please keep in mind that there is a shortage of student rooms in Ghent and that you will not be able to rent a student room of Ghent University yet.

 You can obtain a certificate of attendance after each module at Oasis.